 OPSEU/SEFPO represents approximately 180,000 members across Ontario.
 They are full- and part-time workers, young and old.
 They trace their ancestry to all parts of the globe - as diverse a group as you could imagine.
 Our members work for the Ontario government, inside community colleges, for the LCBO, in the health care sector, and they are employed in a wide range of community agencies within the broader public sector.

-53 provides for Canada's hard-working families.
+The United Food and Commercial Workers union (UFCW Canada) - a proud union that feeds, serves, and provides for Canada's hard-working families.
 It is a private sector union with more than a quarter million members.
 Some of the most recognizable companies and brands are members, including Coca-Cola Canada, FreshCo, Loblaw Companies, Swiss Chalet, The Keg, Molson Breweries, Rexall, and LensCrafters.
-UFCW is one of Canada's most youthful unions with more than 40 percent of UFCW Canada members under the age of 30.54
+UFCW is one of Canada's most youthful unions with more than 40 percent of UFCW Canada members under the age of 30.